 Wondering how to do a baby bath?
 Here's a step-by-step guide to help you master the basics.By Mayo Clinic Staff

 Are you nervous about giving your newborn baby a bath?
-Bathing a slippery newborn can be a nerve-wracking experience.
-Your baby might not like it much, either.
-With a little practice, however, you'll both start to feel more comfortable at bath time.
+Bathing a slippery baby may feel daunting at first, but with a little practice, you'll start to feel more comfortable at bath time.
 Start by learning baby bath basics.

 How often does my newborn need a bath?

 Is it better to bathe my baby in the morning or at night?

 That's up to you.
 Choose a time when you're not rushed or likely to be interrupted.
 Some parents opt for morning baths, when their babies are alert.
 Others prefer to make baby baths part of a calming bedtime ritual.
 If you bathe your baby after a feeding, consider waiting for your baby's tummy to settle a bit first.

 Is a sponge bath good enough?

 The American Academy of Pediatrics recommends sponge baths until the umbilical cord stump falls off — which might take a week or two.
 To give your baby a sponge bath, you'll need:

 - A warm place with a flat surface.
 A bathroom or kitchen counter, changing table, or firm bed will work.
 Even a blanket or towel on the floor is OK.
 Pad hard surfaces with a blanket or towel.

 - A soft blanket, towel or changing pad.
 Spread it out for your baby to lie on.

 - A free hand.
 Always keep one hand on your baby.
 On a changing table, use the safety strap as well.

-- A sink or shallow plastic basin to hold the water.
+- A sink or shallow basin to hold the water.
 Run warm water into the basin or sink.
 Check the water temperature with your hand to make sure it's not too hot.

 - Essential supplies.
-Gather a washcloth, a towel — preferably with a built-in hood — mild baby shampoo, mild moisturizing soap, baby wipes, a clean diaper and a change of clothes.
+Gather a washcloth, a towel — preferably with a built-in hood — fragrance-free baby shampoo and soap, baby wipes, a clean diaper, and a change of clothes.